All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 - Smoking, drinking and lighting of fire are strictly forbidden.

-- Teasing, shouting and feeding of animals are prohibited.
+- Teasing, shouting, and feeding animals are prohibited.

 - Visitors should not use flashlights to capture photos.